rajsiddarth/Knn/Readme.md

 # Knn
-Application for Knn algorithm using Bank data set
+Application of Knn algorithm using Bank data set

-# Classification models using Knn algorithm.
-#Predict whether the customer is going to default on loan or not
+# Classification models using Knn algorithm to predict whether the customer is going to default on loan or not

-#Two implementations of Knn are shown, one using default euclidean distance and the other using value difference as distance measure
-for categorical variables
+#Two implementations of Knn are shown, one using default euclidean distance and the other using value difference measure as a type of distance measure for categorical variables

 Variable Description:
 ID: Customer ID